-In Parkes Shire, Agriculture, Forestry and Fishing is the largest employer, generating 819 FTE jobs in 2017/18.
+In Parkes Shire, Health Care and Social Assistance is the largest employer, generating 760 FTE jobs in 2018/19.

 Full-time equivalent (FTE) employment is modelled by NIEIR and takes into account differences in hours worked between industry sectors.
 It is a measure that allows direct comparison of employment between industries in Parkes Shire.

 Typically, industries such as Retail Trade and Accommodation and Food Services, which employ many part-time workers, have lower FTE employment than total employment.

 FTE employment is calculated directly by dividing the total hours worked in each industry by 38.
 By comparing the number of full-time equivalent jobs in each industry sector to a regional benchmark, you can clearly see the structure of Parkes Shire's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 FTE employment should be viewed in conjunction with Employment by industry (Total) and Employment by industry (Census), for a full understanding of the industry breakdown in the area.
 Worker productivity data shows the value of a worker in each industry to the local economy.
 Employment locations shows where employment is taking place in each industry sector.

 |Full-time equivalent employment by industry sector|

 |Agriculture, Forestry and Fishing||723||13.8||2.5||992||17.9||3.0||-269|

 |Financial and Insurance Services||60||1.1||5.3||56||1.0||5.5||+4|